-Credit Risk: The guidelines attempt to minimize risk by limiting permissible investments to include: obligations of the U.S. government and its agencies; corporate or other obligations with a BBB-/Baa3 or better rating; mortgage obligations rated AA/Aa or higher; commercial paper with a rating of A-1 or P-1; certificates of deposit; Yankee certificates of deposit and bankers acceptances of domestic banks with A-/A3 rating or better, short term money market investment accounts that conform to the aforementioned permissible investments; and with respect to the long term NDT investment portfolio only, equity investments limited to portfolio funds of securities designed to replicate the composition of benchmark market indices such as the S&P 500 Index.
-Equity investments in an S&P 500 index mutual fund is limited to a target exposure of 35% with a quarterly rebalancing within plus or minus 5%, however, in anticipation of the Authority terminating the qualified trust, the investment policy will allow for an increased target of 50%.
-The fixed income portion of the NDT investment portfolio must maintain an average credit rating of A or better with no more than 15% of the portfolio invested in notes and bonds with a BBB rating, 30% invested in notes and bonds rated in the BBB and A categories and no more than 20% of the portfolio invested in municipal securities.
+Credit Risk: The guidelines attempt to minimize risk by limiting permissible fixed income investments to include: obligations of the U.S. government and its agencies; corporate or other obligations with a BBB-/Baa3 or better rating; mortgage obligations rated AA/Aa or better; commercial paper with a rating of A-1/P-1; certificates of deposit; Yankee certificates of deposit and bankers acceptances of domestic banks with a minimum rating of A-/A3 and minimum short-term ratings, if applicable, of A-1/P-1, short term money-market investment accounts that conform to the aforementioned permissible investments.

-Concentration of Credit Risk: The investment policies have established limits such that no more than 5% of the portfolio may be invested in the securities of any one issuer and no more than 25% of the portfolio may be invested in securities of issuers in the same industry, with the exception of the U.S. government and its agencies securities.
+Concentration of Credit Risk: The investment policy has established limits for fixed income securities such that no more than: (i) 5% of the portfolio may be invested in the securities of any one issuer; (ii) 25% of the portfolio may be invested in securities of issuers in the same industry, with the exception of the U.S. government and its agencies securities; (iii) 20% of the portfolio may be invested in municipal securities; (iv) 15% of the portfolio may be invested in notes and bonds rated in the BBB category; and (v) 30% of the portfolio may be invested in notes and bonds rated in the BBB and A categories.
+The overall rating of the fixed income assets shall be at least in the A category.

-Custodial Credit Risk: The NDT does not have a policy relative to custodial credit risk of its deposits, however, as a practical matter, it defers to the policies of the Authority.
+Custodial Credit Risk: The NDTF does not have a separate policy relative to custodial credit risk of its deposits, and defers to the policies of the Authority.